Generic Name: ciprofloxacin (oral) (SIP roe FLOX a sin)

 medicine to treat depression or mental illness;

 This list is not complete.
 Other drugs may interact with ciprofloxacin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use Cipro only for the indication prescribed.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 - Cipro Side Effects